smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 Only one SPLF Scan Rule is required for this application.
 A rule must be defined that will discover the message severity code of 40 on any line of the job log report.
 The IBM i QPJOBLOG report always lists message severity codes in columns 36 - 37 of the report, and since there is very little other data (only heading data) that will appear in these columns of the report, it is easy to define the scan rule.
 The following SPFL Scan Rule field values include some extras that will be added in this case in order to make the results of the SCANSPLF job more useful to the operators whenever a sub-program error is found.
 The extra data is explained below, along with an example of how to use Captured Data Response rules.

-Application: ERR2
+- **Application**: ERR2

-Rule sequence: 10
+- **Rule sequence**: 10

-SPLF name: QPJOBLOG
+- **SPLF name**: QPJOBLOG

-Job name: BIGCLJOB
+- **Job name**: BIGCLJOB

-SPLF number: \*ANY (there is only one job log report per job)
+- **SPLF number**: \*ANY (there is only one job log report per job)

-From/To page: \*STR \*END (the whole report will be searched from top to bottom)
+- **From/To page**: \*STR \*END (the whole report will be searched from top to bottom)

-From/To position: 36 37 (the report QPJOBLOG is known to always put the message severity code into columns 36-37 on a report line, and the string of '40' will never appear on any other line of a QPJOBLOG report in these positions)
+- **From/To position**: 36 37 (the report QPJOBLOG is known to always put the message severity code into columns 36-37 on a report line, and the string of '40' will never appear on any other line of a QPJOBLOG report in these positions)

-Start scan label: 40 (the Scan Label is used to find the first incidence of a severity code 40; the scan value field will be used for a different purpose in this example)
+- **Start scan label**: 40 (the Scan Label is used to find the first incidence of a severity code 40; the scan value field will be used for a different purpose in this example)

-Scan label length: 2 (could be left as zero, or specify 2)
+- **Scan label length**: 2 (could be left as zero, or specify 2)

-Position after label: -1 (Use this value to find the actual error message that will appear in column 1 of the report line, BEFORE the scan label.
+- **Position after label**: -1 (Use this value to find the actual error message that will appear in column 1 of the report line, BEFORE the scan label.
 A specific Positive column count could also be used in this case, but it's just easier to enter -1 and not have to count the columns.)

-(Scan) Value: \*CAPT (the special value \*CAPT is being illustrated in this example, even though it is not required for the simple purpose of reacting to the discovery of a severity code 40)
+- **(Scan) Value**: \*CAPT (the special value \*CAPT is being illustrated in this example, even though it is not required for the simple purpose of reacting to the discovery of a severity code 40)

-Scan value length: 7 (this example shows how 7 characters will be captured from the beginning of the report line where severity code 40 is found, so that the actual error message ID can be used by a Captured Data Response rule)
+- **Scan value length**: 7 (this example shows how 7 characters will be captured from the beginning of the report line where severity code 40 is found, so that the actual error message ID can be used by a Captured Data Response rule)

-Compress numeric: N (It is important that the default value of N = no be used in this example.)
+- **Compress numeric**: N (It is important that the default value of N = no be used in this example.)

-Required rule: Y (A value of Y= yes is required in this case in order to trigger the SCANSPLF logic that will report a pass or fail based on a required match or no-match to this Scan Rule.)
+- **Required rule**: Y (A value of Y= yes is required in this case in order to trigger the SCANSPLF logic that will report a pass or fail based on a required match or no-match to this Scan Rule.)

 There is more than one way this scan could have been effectively defined, producing the same pass/fail result.
 For example, instead of using the scan label, the scan value could have been specified, but this option was ignored in order to allow for the Captured Data Response rule option that is defined below.
 Similarly, if the capture option were not desired, the \*PARM scan value could have been used and the string of '40' could have been specified in the SCANSPLF PARAMETERS keyword.